kaiaolson/coffeecake-sinatra/README.md

 View at: http://localhost:4567

-It is recommended to also run <pre>gem install thin</pre>, which Sinatra will pick up if available.
+It is recommended to also run <code>gem install thin</code>, which Sinatra will pick up if available.